Skip to main content

 Joseph Hwang

-Before the establishment of the system of the entertainment industry as recently established in South Korea, the disputes caused by the unfair contract between the entertainers and their business managers (owners) had been going on continuously.
-The Korean government wanted to improve these scourges, and the "Korea Fair Trade Commission (KFTC)" finally introduced a standard form of exclusive contract (two types of forms, one for a musician, another for an actor/actress) between them on July 6, 2009, which was the first time in South Korea.
+Before the entertainment industry system, which was recently established in South Korea, disputes caused by unfair contracts between entertainers and their business managers (owners) had been going on continuously.
+The Korean government wanted to improve these scourges, and the “Korea Fair Trade Commission (KFTC)” finally introduced a standard form of exclusive contract (two types of forms, one for a musician and another for an actor/actress) between them on July 6, 2009, which was the first time in South Korea.
 But it was not mandatory.
-As a result, the standard form of exclusive contract had not been adopted by the industry except for a few well-known entertainment companies at that time.
+As a result, the industry had not adopted the standard form of exclusive contract except for a few well-known entertainment companies.
 And some disputes and quarrels were not at an end, some cases were brought to court, there was some social noise.

-The "SM" is a very important and significant artist management company in the history of the entertainment business, in South Korea.
-Because the SM tried to be the only entertainment company listed on the Korean stock market, and did it first.
-And it officially accepted and systematized the education and training system for the trainees who wanted to debut as professional artists.
-They strived to debut their exclusive contracted trainees who had been educated by their own system step by step and they showed the results to the public expanding on board outside of South Korea.
+The “SM” is an essential and significant artist management company in the history of the entertainment business in South Korea.
+It did it first because SM tried to be the only entertainment company listed on the Korean stock market.
+It officially accepted and systematized the education and training system for the trainees who wanted to debut as professional artists.
+They strived to debut their exclusive contracted trainees who had been educated by their own system step by step, and they showed the results to the public, expanding on board outside of South Korea.
 This fact is so meaningful.

-The National Assembly of the Republic of Korea legislated and announced the "Popular Culture And Arts Industry Development Act" to protect and promote the rights and interests of Korean popular artists and business stakeholders, also to develop the popular culture industry on July 29, 2014, and the Korean government is enforcing it now.
+The National Assembly of the Republic of Korea legislated and announced the “Popular Culture And Arts Industry Development Act” on July 29, 2014, to protect and promote famous Korean artists’ and business stakeholders’ rights and interests and develop the popular culture industry.
+The Korean government is enforcing it now.

-This Act requires the "Ministry of Culture, Sports and Tourism", which is one of the Korean administrative departments, to formulate and distribute the Standard Form Contracts in the fields of entertainment, media, broadcasting, and the arts under Article 8.
+This Act requires the “Ministry of Culture, Sports and Tourism,” one of the Korean administrative departments, to formulate and distribute Standard Form Contracts in entertainment, media, broadcasting, and the arts under Article 8.

-Thus, the "Ministry of Culture, Sports and Tourism", through several additions and modifications, inserted and certified administrative logotype to the form of a contract is announced and distributed to the public.
-Although this is not yet mandatory, when raising a lawsuit between the artist and the management company, the court is likely to refer to the example, whether who is more fair or unfair, breach of contract, default, and etc..
-For this reason, now almost all Korean entertainment companies are taking advantage of the standard form of contract established by the Korean government with the attachment of the written agreement for compensation to reflect something inadequate and lacking in certain situations.
+Thus, through several additions and modifications, the “Ministry of Culture, Sports and Tourism,” inserted and certified administrative logotype to the form of a contract, is announced and distributed to the public.
+Although this is not yet mandatory, when raising a lawsuit between the artist and the management company, the court will likely refer to the example, whether who is more fair or unfair, breach of contract, default, etc. For this reason, almost all Korean entertainment companies are taking advantage of the standard form of a contract established by the Korean government with the attachment of the written agreement for compensation to reflect something inadequate and lacking in certain situations.

 The most important factors of the standard form contract are as follows: